ToeFungi/zipster/README.md

 ## Installation

-Use the following command to install the Zipster:
+Use the following command to install the Zipster package:

 ```
 npm i zipster